bachmeil/embedrdoc/index.md

 two mature languages; regularly adding features would be a sign that something is wrong.

+As of this update (Jan 04, 2020) I am unaware of anything that doesn't work.
 If something doesn't work, [file an issue](https://bitbucket.org/bachmeil/embedr/issues).

 # Documentation